History of Sex in Cinema:

 Kissed (1996, Can.)

 Co-writer/director Lynne Stopkewich's debut film was a controversial and provocative limited-release independent film about the taboo subject of necrophilia.
 It was originally rated NC-17, but two minutes were cut to make it R-rated for commercial video release.
-The non-exploitative film was advertised with the tagline: "A Film to Really Die For" and had one of the few depicted instances of actual necrophilia in a film.
+The non-exploitative film had one of the few depicted instances of actual necrophilia in a film, and was advertised with the clever tagline:

 It starred Molly Parker as the sympathetically-portrayed Sandra Larson - an assistant at the Wallis Funeral Home, where she engaged in embalming and exercised her obsession with finding spiritual calm and erotic attraction to the dead by kissing a corpse in a coffin ("I've always been fascinated by death.
 The feel of it, the smell of it, the quietness of it").